ChickenProp/chickenprop.github.com/drafts/boots-theory-and-sybil-ramkin.md

 I think the subtext here is something like "Lady Ramkin is so rich she doesn't need to try to impress people".
 Looking back at *Guards!
 Guards!* (the first book featuring Vimes and Ramkin), that's spelled out more explicitly: "A couple of women were moving purposefully among the boxes.
 Ladies, rather.
 They were far too untidy to be mere women.
 No ordinary women would have dreamed of looking so scruffy; you needed the complete self-confidence that comes with knowing who your great-great-great-great-grandfather was before you could wear clothes like that."

 I'm tempted to attribute this to personality (speculatively, "autism") rather than wealth.
-But I think it does rhyme with discussions of class that I've seen. ("Rich people don't want you to mistake them for middle-class, so they visibly spend money.
-The people richer than them aren't going to be mistaken for middle-class, but they don't want you to think they're merely "rich", so they avoid visibly spending money.")
+But I think it does rhyme with discussions of class that I've seen.
+(Roughly: rich people don't want you to mistake them for middle-class, so they visibly spend money.
+The people richer than them aren't in danger of being mistaken for middle-class, but they don't want you to think they're merely "rich", so they avoid visibly spending money.)
 Let's stipulate that the subtext is accurate, and move on.

 The mention of wine is out of place.
 Rich people don't have access to durable wine that isn't depleted when drunk.
 If Sybil Ramkin has a lot of wine, it's not because someone made a relatively small up-front investment in wine and now there's no need to buy wine ever again.
 It's because someone spent a lot of money to buy a lot of wine, and it just hasn't all been drunk *yet*.